solo-io/workshops/INSTRUCTOR.md

 terraform workspace select <workspace_name> || terraform workspace new <workspace_name>
 ```

-Edit the `terraform.tfvars` file to adapt it to your needs:
+Edit the `configuration.auto.tfvars` file to adapt it to your needs:

 - Add as many entries to `environment` as desired (or none).
 Every entry can be considered an isolated unit from the others
 - Inside an `environment` all parameters are optional, and default values are defined in the same file